Herstedøster Church

-Herstedøster Church (Herstedøster Kirke) is a church in the northern outskirts of Albertslund, Albertslund Municipality, Denmark.
+Herstedøster Church (Herstedøster Kirke) is located on the northern outskirts of Albertslund, Albertslund Municipality, Denmark.
 In medieval times, the Romanesque church was dedicated to Saint Nicholas.
-The tower is of late-Gothic origin.
+Its tower dates from the late-Gothic period, reflecting architectural developments added after the original construction.
 The church interior was given a major renovation in 1994 by Alan Havsteen-Mikkelsen.
 In 1973, R. Smalley discovered frescoes dated to around 1175, probably the date of origin of the church.

-On 1 February 2009 a major fire broke out at the church.
+On 1 February 2009, a major fire broke out at the church.